nekonori/nekonori/README.md

-# Laboratory Coursework Repositories
+# 👨‍💻 Laboratory Coursework Repositories

-This GitHub profile is a collection of repositories containing the code I write during my laboratory coursework as part of the undergraduate program in Information Technology at Anna University.
-The is intended to serve as a reference for myself and my fellow students.
+Hey there! 👋 This is where I store all the cool code I write for my lab work while studying Information Technology 🎓 at Anna University 🏫.
+I made this repository to help myself and other students reference the code we've written throughout the program.

 ## Popular repos
 1. [Data Analytics Lab (IT5612)](https://github.com/nekonori/dataAnalyticsLab)